Raisulll/EyeCare_Client/README.md

 - Integration with external APIs
 - Responsive design for various devices

-The purpose of this project is to provide a user-friendly interface for managing and interacting with the database.
+The purpose of this project is to provide a user-friendly interface for managing and interacting with the EyeCare system.
 It allows users to perform various operations such as creating, reading, updating, and deleting data, as well as visualizing and reporting on the data.

 ## Dependencies and Environment Setup